 Bay Pines Center Sex Abuse Lawsuit

 Bay Pines Center is a juvenile detention and residential treatment facility in Michigan.
 Sadly, new evidence reveals a pattern of sexual abuse inside this facility involving both staff and detainees.
+The good news is that survivors of sexual abuse, as well as the parents or legal guardians of minors, may have the right to file Bay Pines Center sex abuse lawsuits and seek financial compensation.

+Failure to protect kids or former residents from the harm suffered has led to multiple lawsuits.
 If you or someone you love experienced abuse at Bay Pines, contact our Michigan sex abuse lawyers for a free consultation.

 About Bay Pines Center